GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 ## Introduction

-This tutorial shows how to use different kind of for loops implemented in TNL.
+This tutorial shows how to use different kind of for-loops implemented in TNL.
 Namely, they are:

-* **Parallel for** is a for loop which can be run in parallel, i.e. all iterations of the loop must be independent.
-Paralle for can run on both multicore CPUs and GPUs.
+* **Parallel for** is a for-loop which can be run in parallel, i.e. all iterations of the loop must be independent.
+Parallel for can be run on both multicore CPUs and GPUs.
-* **n-dimensional Parallel For** is extension of common parallel for into more dimensions.
+* **n-dimensional parallel for** is an extension of common parallel for into higher dimensions.
 * **Static For** is a for loop which is performed sequentialy and it is explicitly unrolled by C++ templates.
 Number of iterations must be static (known at compile time).
 * **Templated Static For** ....

 ## Parallel For

-Basic parallel for construction in TNL serves for hardware platform transparent expression of parallel for loops.
-The hardware platform is expressed by a template parameter.
-The parallel for is defined as:
+Basic _parallel for_ construction in TNL serves for hardware platform transparent expression of parallel for-loops.
+The hardware platform is specified by a template parameter.
+The loop is implemented as \ref TNL::Algorithms::ParallelFor and can be used as:

 ```
 ParallelFor< Device >::exec( start, end, function, arguments... );
 ```

-The `Device` can be either `Devices::Host` or `Devices::Cuda`.
+The `Device` can be either \ref TNL::Devices::Host or \ref TNL::Devices::Cuda.
 The first two parameters define the loop bounds in the C style.
-It means that there will be iterations for indexes `start` ... `end-1`.
-Function is a lambda function to be performed in each iteration.
-It is supposed to receive the iteration index and arguments passed to the parallel for (the last arguments).
+It means that there will be iterations for indices `start`, `start+1`, ..., `end-1`.
+The `function` is a lambda function to be called in each iteration.
+It is supposed to receive the iteration index and arguments passed to the _parallel for_ (the last arguments).

 See the following example:

-\include ParallelForExample_ug.cpp
+\include ParallelForExample.cpp

 The result is: